The 5 Best Free Apps for Virtually Designing Your Room

 Meet your neighbors online!

 Nothing like starting off on the right foot with the people you’ll be living next to for quite some time.
-Check out this post on neighbor etiquette, download the Nextdoor app (must have!), and then muster up the courage to head next door and say, “hello.”
+Download the Nextdoor app (must have!), and then muster up the courage to head next door and say, “hello.”

 Unpack (efficiently).